Ho1ocron/Ho1ocron/README.md

 # Hi, I'm Yaroslav

 I'm junior C++ and C# game developer who is excited to create a game of his dreams.
 However, now I'm working on my Telegram bot, learning python backend.
 Also, I really enjoy painting and designing, so I tried my self in creating simple sites on
 JavaScript.
 I like to learn new things by working on my projects.
-Unfortunately, I don't have much free time now as I'm studying hard preparing for my exams at school.
-Nevertheless, I'll continue working on my project when I'm free.

 ## My Hobbies
 - Well, I'm keen on building houses in Minecraft.
 It's really exciting as I can build a house of my dreams.
 My favorite styles are modern and Victorians ones.
 Buildings in these styles look absolutly amazing.
+- I enjoy programming as it's actually fun to code something that has just that functions that you need.

 <!--
 **Ho1ocron/Ho1ocron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.